-Let's say your organization wants to run a one-time review cycle for every new employee 3 months after she or he starts.
-You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee at the 3-month mark for that employee.
+Let's say your organization wants to run a one-time review cycle for every new employee 3 months after their start date.
+You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee at their 3-month mark.

-Fortunately, you can create Automated Rules to automatically generate new review cycles for each employee based on their start date.
+Fortunately, you can create Automated Rules to automatically generate new review cycles for each employee based upon their start date.

-In this example, we want a draft for a review cycle created for each employee belonging to a specific department exactly 3 months after her or his start date.
-Let's create an Automated Rule that generates a one-time review cycle according to this criteria.
+In this example, we want to launch a review cycle for each employee belonging to a specific department after 90 days.
+We'll walk you through creating an Automated Rule for this scenario below.

 Viewing, managing, and creating automated rules